yugabyte/yugabyte-db/docs/content/latest/reference/drivers/ysql-client-drivers.md

 To enable PostgreSQL support using php-pgsql, see [Installing/Configuring](https://www.php.net/manual/en/pgsql.setup.php) in the PHP documentation.

 Homebrew users on macOS can install PHP using `brew install php`; the php-pgsql driver is installed automatically.
-Homebrew users of earlier PHP versions can install the driver using the `brew install phpXX-pdo-pgsql` command, where XX is the PHP version.

 Ubuntu users can install the driver using the `sudo apt-get install php-pgsql` command.